DAY 1, 24 MARCH 2022. ARRIVAL IN MOSCOW

 The annual Reindeer Herders' Festival in Salekhard is held out on the frozen river.
 Hundreds of nomads come to compete in traditional sports such as reindeer racing, wrestling, lassoing, tug of war, and more.
 This is one of the world's largest gatherings of reindeer herders.
-Friends and relatives get to celebrate for one day, leaving behind the hardships of their daily routine and enjoying the festive atmosphere.
-Spend the day attending the sports competitions and enjoy the country-fair ambiance and the joy and laughter of family and friends reunited after the long and harsh winter, celebrating here the beginning of the relatively warmer spring.
-Overnight in hotel.
+Friends and relatives get to celebrate for one day, leaving behind the hardships and daily chores and enjoying the festive atmosphere.
+Spend the day attending the sports competitions and enjoy the country-fair atmosphere and the joy and laughter of family and friends reunited after a long and harsh winter as they celebrate the beginning of the relatively warmer spring.
+Overnight in a hotel.